lannywong2000/ALBOSED/README.md

 # ALBOSED
-Codes for Active Learning-Based Optimization of Scientific Experimental Design should be in the master branch
+Codes and dataset for Active Learning-Based Optimization of Scientific Experimental Design should be in the master branch